PierreSenellart/provsql/doc/source/user/probabilities.rst

     FROM suspects;

 The function accepts an optional second argument specifying the computation method, and an optional third argument for method-specific parameters.
+That third argument is a comma-separated ``key=value`` list (the keys accepted depend on the method); each method also keeps its historical shorthand (a bare sample count, a ``delta;epsilon`` pair, …) as documented below.

 ProvSQL Studio's :ref:`evaluation strip <studio-circuit-eval-strip>` exposes :sqlfunc:`probability_evaluate` interactively, with method